-On August 10, 2021, the Company entered into a Securities Purchase Agreement (the "Securities Purchase Agreement") with BCP Helios Aggregator L.P., a Delaware limited partnership (the "Purchaser"), an investment vehicle of funds affiliated with Blackstone Inc. Pursuant to the Securities Purchase Agreement, on August 11, 2021, the Company issued and sold to the Purchaser 350,000 shares of a newly designated Series A Perpetual Preferred Stock of the Company, par value \$0.001 per share (the "Series A Perpetual Preferred Stock"), having the powers, designations, preferences, and other rights set forth in the Certificate of Designations (as defined below), and 7,098,765 shares of the Company's common stock, par value \$0.001 per share ("Common Stock"), for an aggregate purchase price of \$346.0 million (the "Initial Closing").
-Further, pursuant to the Securities Purchase Agreement, and subject to the terms and conditions set forth therein, including the expiry or termination of the waiting period under the Hart-Scott-Rodino Antitrust Improvements Act of 1976, as amended, the Company has agreed to issue and sell to the Purchaser 776,235 shares of Common Stock for an aggregate purchase price of \$776.
-The Company intends to use the net proceeds from the Initial Closing to repay all of the outstanding amounts under the Company's existing revolving credit facility and to prepay at least \$100 million under the Company's term loan and for general corporate purposes.
-Pursuant to the Securities Purchase Agreement, the Purchaser is entitled to designate one representative (the "Series A Director") to be appointed to the Company's board of directors (the "Board"), and to appoint three non-voting observers to the Board, in each case until such time as the Purchaser and its Permitted Transferees (as defined in the Securities Purchase Agreement) no longer beneficially own shares of the Series A Perpetual Preferred Stock with at least \$100 million aggregate Liquidation Preference (as defined below).
+On August 10, 2021, the Company entered into a Securities Purchase Agreement (the "Securities Purchase Agreement") with BCP Helios Aggregator L.P., a Delaware limited partnership (the "Purchaser"), an investment vehicle of funds affiliated with Blackstone Inc. Pursuant to the Securities Purchase Agreement, on August 11, 2021, the Company issued and sold to the Purchaser 350,000 shares of a newly designated Series A Perpetual Preferred Stock of the Company, par value \$0.001 per share (the "Series A Redeemable Perpetual Preferred Stock"), having the powers, designations, preferences, and other rights set forth in the Certificate of Designations, and 7,098,765 shares of the Company's common stock, par value \$0.001 per share ("Common Stock"), for an aggregate purchase price of \$346.0 million.
+Further, pursuant to the Securities Purchase Agreement, the Company has issue and sold to the Purchaser 776,235 shares of Common Stock for an aggregate purchase price of \$776 on September 27, 2021.
+For more information related to the Series A Redeemable Perpetual Preferred Stock, see Note 9, Redeemable Perpetual Preferred, to the accompanying unaudited condensed consolidated financial statements.